llamanodes/web3-proxy/README.md

 - [ ] health check nodes by block height
 - [ ] measure latency to nodes
 - [ ] Dockerfile
+- [ ] testing getLatestBlockByNumber is not great because the latest block changes and so one run is likely to be different than another
+- [ ] if a request gets a socket timeout, try on another server
+  - maybe always try at least two servers in parallel? and then return the first? or only if the first one doesn't respond very quickly?